gvwilson/thirdbit/src/fiction/iffy/index.md

 The city's main market had originally been an aircraft hangar.
 A century ago,
-someone with more money than sense had added a spun glass floor two stories above the ground.
+someone with more money than sense had added a spun glass floor.
 Their attempt to turn the building into "The Big South's Biggest, Bestest Dance Hall!!" had failed almost immediately.
 The squatters who took it over after the war possessed surplus weapons,